El Salvador's Bukele seeks 20% minimum wage hike, orders food handouts

 SAN SALVADOR (Reuters) -El Salvadoran President Nayib Bukele on Thursday requested a minimum wage hike of 20% from August, citing the impact of global inflation on poor Salvadorans.

-Bukele, speaking in a video shared on his Twitter account, said the government would subsidize small and medium-sized companies for 12 months to cover the increase, with the goal of keeping businesses from passing on higher costs to consumers.
+Bukele, speaking in a video shared on his Twitter, said the government would subsidize micro, small and medium-sized companies for 12 months to cover the increase, with the goal of keeping businesses from passing on higher costs to consumers.

 “We can do little to change the rules of the world market, but we can do some ethical things,” Bukele said.
 “That is why this morning there is already a request to the Council of Minimum Wages to increase the minimum wage of Salvadorans.”